kubedb/docs/docs/guides/ferretdb/concepts/autoscaler.md

 ### spec.compute

 `spec.compute` specifies the autoscaling configuration for the compute resources i.e. cpu and memory of FerretDB components.
 This field consists of the following sub-field:
+- `primary` indicates autoscaling information for ferretdb primary server.
+- `secondary` indicates autoscaling information for ferretdb secondary server.

+On each `spec.compute.primary` or `spec.compute.secondary` field, these are the sub-field:

 - `trigger` indicates if compute autoscaling is enabled for this component of the ferretdb.
 If "On" then compute autoscaling is enabled.
 If "Off" then compute autoscaling is disabled.
 - `minAllowed` specifies the minimal amount of resources that will be recommended, default is no minimum.